marketredesign/challenge-laravel-backend/README.md

 ### Installing

 There are multiple possibilities on getting a development environment up and running.
-If you prefer to develop in a Docker environment, it is recommended to use [Laravel Sail](https://laravel.com/docs/8.x/sail).
-If you prefer a manual installation, follow the steps below.
+We provide two different types of installation; using docker and manually.

+#### Docker installation
+1. Make sure you have Docker and Docker-compose installed.
+2. Execute `composer install` to install all composer dependencies.
+3. Copy `.env.example` to `.env`.
+4. Execute `./vendor/bin/sail up` to create the docker environment.
+5. Execute `./vendor/bin/sail php artisan migrate` to create all tables in the database.

+For more information see [Laravel Sail](https://laravel.com/docs/8.x/sail).

 #### Manual installation